MicrosoftDocs/customer-insights/ci-docs/export-adroll.md

 - The maximum customer profiles per export to AdRoll is up to 250,000, which can take up to 10 minutes to complete.
 The number of customer profiles that you can export to AdRoll is dependent on your contract with AdRoll.
 - The minimum customer profiles per export to AdRoll is fewer than 100.
-- Exporting to AdRoll is limited to segments.
+- Exports to AdRoll is limited to segments.

 ## Set up connection to AdRoll